Romania: Administrative divisions

-Romania is divided into 41 counties (județe, pronounced judetse) and the municipality of Bucharest.
+Romania is divided into 41 counties (județe) and the municipality of Bucharest.
 Each county is administered by a county council, responsible for local affairs, as well as a prefect responsible for the administration of national affairs at the county level.
 The prefect is appointed by the central government but cannot be a member of any political party.
 Each county is subdivided further into cities and communes, which have their own mayor and local council.
 There are a total of 320 cities and 2,861 communes in Romania.
 A total of 103 of the larger cities have municipality status, which gives them greater administrative power over local affairs.
 The municipality of Bucharest is a special case, as it enjoys a status on par to that of a county.
-It is further divided into six sectors and has a prefect, a general mayor (primar), and a general city council.
+It is further divided into six sectors and has a prefect, a general mayor (primar general), and a general city council.

-The NUTS-3 (Nomenclature of Territorial Units for Statistics) level divisions of the European Union reflect Romania's administrative-territorial structure and correspond to the 41 counties plus Bucharest.
+The NUTS-3 (Nomenclature of Territorial Units for Statistics) level divisions of the EU reflect Romania's administrative-territorial structure and correspond to the 41 counties plus Bucharest.
 The cities and communes correspond to the NUTS-5 level divisions, but there are no current NUTS-4 level divisions.
 The NUTS-1 (four macroregions) and NUTS-2 (eight development regions) divisions exist but have no administrative capacity and are used instead for coordinating regional development projects and statistical purposes.

 Economy

-In 2019, Romania has a GDP (PPP) of around $547 billion and a GDP per capita (PPP) of $28,189.
+In 2024, Romania had a GDP (PPP) of around $894 billion and a GDP per capita (PPP) of $47,203.
 According to the World Bank, Romania is a high-income economy.
-According to Eurostat, Romania's GDP per capita (PPS) was 70% of the EU average (100%) in 2019, an increase from 44% in 2007 (the year of Romania's accession to the EU), making Romania one of the fastest growing economies in the EU.
+According to Eurostat, Romania's GDP per capita (PPS) was 77% of the EU average (100%) in 2022, an increase from 44% in 2007 (the year of Romania's accession to the EU), making Romania one of the fastest growing economies in the EU.

+The Bucharest Stock Exchange (BVB) is the stock exchange of Romania, located in Bucharest.
+In 2024, the BVB boasted a $74 billion market capitalisation and a trading volume of $7.2 billion.
+As of 2024, 86 companies were listed on the exchange.
+In September 2020, FTSE Russell upgraded the BVB from a Frontier market to a Secondary Emerging Market.

 After 1989 the country experienced a decade of economic instability and decline, led in part by an obsolete industrial base and a lack of structural reform.
-From 2000 onward, however, the Romanian economy was transformed into one of relative macroeconomic stability, characterised by high growth, low unemployment and declining inflation.
+From 2000 onwards, however, the Romanian economy was transformed into one of relative macroeconomic stability, characterised by high growth, low unemployment and declining inflation.
 In 2006, according to the Romanian Statistics Office, GDP growth in real terms was recorded at 7.7%, one of the highest rates in Europe.
-However, the Great Recession forced the government to borrow externally, including an IMF €20 billion bailout program.
-According to The World Bank, GDP per capita in purchasing power parity grew from $13,687 in 2007 to $28,206 in 2018.
-Romania's net average monthly wage increased to 666 euro as of 2020, and an inflation rate of −1.1% in 2016.
-Unemployment in Romania was at 4.3% in August 2018, which is low compared to other EU countries.
+However, the Great Recession forced the government to borrow externally, including an IMF €20 billion bailout programme.
+According to The World Bank, GDP per capita in purchasing power parity grew from $13,703 in 2007 to $47,903 in 2023.